 A cloned car, especially one with the same make and model as a genuine vehicle, is hard to be recognized by the police.
 Why?
 Because the automated number plate (ANPR) cameras just inspect the registration number of a vehicle.
 The purpose of ANPR cameras is to observe traffic crimes like speeding, tax, MOT, insurance, etc. The cameras cannot carry out stolen number plate checks.

 How is it possible for criminals to copy my number plate?

 According to the DVLA, you can order a number plate from any authentic supplier.
 And this is where the problem starts.

 There is another easy way to duplicate your number; simply steal it from the car.
-The lawbreakers these days use social media for this purpose.
-They surf the social sites for different car pictures people post on their pages.
+Lawbreakers these days use social media for this purpose.
+They surf social sites for different car pictures people post on their pages.
 These pictures tell them the number plate, colour, make, and model of the vehicle.
 The criminals use this information for car cloning.
 It is wise not to post your vehicle pictures online.

-The first step is to report the cloned number plate by filling the complaint.
+The first step is to report the cloned number plate by filling in the complaint.
 Further, UK police investigate and provide you with a crime number.
 It will be helpful to prove that you are not responsible for any fines or penalties.

-The second step is to order a personalised number plate for your vehicle from a reputable provider.
+The second step is to order a personalized number plate for your vehicle from a reputable provider.
 It helps you provide documented evidence for future fines and criminal activities registered on your cloned number plate.

 How to know if the vehicle is cloned?

 No method exists to direct you to end up with the duplicate number plate unless you get the Penalty Charge Notice (PCN) or a fine that you don’t know anything about.
 It could be a speeding/parking ticket or other illegal activity like driving in a bus lane.